mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 ## Customizations

-With the initial setup complete, navigate to the {{% syslink "Patient Portal" "f=chart&s=pat&t=Patient+Portal&v=dashboard&pat_id=41" %}} tab to finish any remaining portal customizations.
+With the initial setup complete, navigate to the *Patient Portal* tab to finish any remaining portal customizations.
 Any permissions or settings that need to be addressed can be found under the Security Requirements section near the top of the page, and the configuration and modules can be adjusted, using the remaining sections, as needed.

 While on the *Patient Portal* tab, click the **Configuration** header to expand and review the available options.
 Fill out the appropriate fields, as needed.